-45.64 - For liquid schemes:
+For liquid schemes:

-- a. the maximum period allowed for in the constitution for the payment of withdrawal requests is 90 days or less; - b. the responsible entity will pay withdrawal requests within the period allowed for in the constitution; and - c. the responsible entity only permits members to withdraw at any time on request if at least 80% (by value) of the scheme's property is: - Money in an account or on deposit with a bank and is available for withdrawal immediately, or otherwise on expiry of a fixed term not exceeding 90 days, during the normal business hours of the bank; or - ii.
-Assets that the responsible entity can reasonably expect to realise for market value within 10 business days.
+- a. the maximum period allowed for in the constitution for the payment of withdrawal requests is 90 days or less; - b. the responsible entity will pay withdrawal requests within the period allowed for in the constitution; and - c. the responsible entity only permits members to withdraw at any time on request if at least 80% (by value) of the scheme's property is: - i. money in an account or on deposit with a bank and is available for withdrawal immediately, or otherwise on expiry of a fixed term not exceeding 90 days, during the normal business hours of the bank; or - ii. assets that the responsible entity can reasonably expect to realise for market value within 10 business days.

-45.65 - For non-liquid schemes, the responsible entity intends to make withdrawal offers to investors at least quarterly.
+For non-liquid schemes, the responsible entity intends to make withdrawal offers to investors at least quarterly.

-45.64 - The maximum period allowed for in the Constitution for the payment of withdrawals is 15 months.
+- a.
+The maximum period allowed for in the Constitution for the payment of withdrawals is 15 months.
 This is longer than the benchmark maximum period and is therefore the reason that the Trust does not meet this benchmark.
-While it does not technically meet this benchmark, Trilogy believes that the approach to withdrawals, including the Trust's structure in the Constitution and the current practice of seeking a four month withdrawal notice from investors, is an acceptable approach for a pooled mortgage trust of this size in light of several factors, including the track record of management of liquidity, the current diversity and characteristics of the loan portfolio and subsequent cash flows, and the fact that historically all withdrawals have been paid within a shorter time frame than is allowed.

-- a.
-Trilogy will pay all redemption requests within the period provided in the Constitution. - b.
-Trilogy permits members to withdraw at times other than those stated in the benchmark.
-Certain assets of the Trust provide liquidity as set out in paragraph 45.64(c).
-However, the majority of the assets of the Trust include Mortgage Investments which are not assets that Trilogy can reasonably expect to realise for their market value within 10 business days.
-Nevertheless, Trilogy only permits members to withdraw when the Trust is 'liquid' within the meaning of the Corporations Act 2001.
-See Section 3.5 of the PDS for an explanation as to when a scheme is 'liquid'.
+While it does not technically meet this benchmark, Trilogy Funds believes that the approach to withdrawals, including the Trust's structure in the Constitution and the current practice of seeking a four month withdrawal notice from investors, is an acceptable approach for a pooled mortgage trust of this size in light of several factors, including the track record of management of liquidity, the current diversity and characteristics of the loan portfolio and subsequent cash flows, and the fact that historically all withdrawals have been paid within a shorter time frame than is allowed under the Constitution. - b.
+Trilogy Funds will pay all redemption requests within the period provided in the Constitution. - c.
+Trilogy Funds permits members to withdraw at times other than those stated in the benchmark.
+Certain assets of the Trust provide liquidity as set out in the benchmark.
+However, the majority of the assets of the Trust include Mortgage Investments which are not assets that Trilogy Funds can reasonably expect to realise for their market value within 10 business days.
+Nevertheless, Trilogy Funds only permits members to withdraw when the Trust is 'liquid' within the meaning of the Corporations Act 2001 (Cth).
+See Section 4.5 of the PDS for an explanation as to when a scheme is 'liquid'.

-45.65 - The Trust is not a non-liquid scheme.
-However, if it were to become a non-liquid scheme, Trilogy intends to make withdrawal offers to investors at least quarterly.

-The following section of this report sets out the disclosure principle from ASIC's RG 45 and the relevant disclosures of Trilogy.
+The Trust is not a non-liquid scheme.
+However, if it were to become a non-liquid scheme, Trilogy Funds intends to make withdrawal offers to investors at least quarterly.
+The following section of this report sets out the disclosure principles from ASIC's RG 45 and the relevant disclosures of Trilogy Funds.